KyleKing/calcipy_template/README.md

 # Copier Calcipy

-Project scaffold for Python packages built on `calcipy`.
-Utilizes `copier` to keep scaffolding up to date
+Project scaffold for Python packages built on `calcipy` ([kyleking/calcipy](https://github.com/KyleKing/calcipy)).
+Utilizes `copier` to keep projects up to date (vs. cookie cutter which can only be used once)

 ## Quick Start